 Keep your sales approach simple, nothing complicated.
 Your showroom and displays should educate your client to the benefits and value of your product or service, as well as create an atmosphere of trust and dependability, Keep your options to a minimum.
 Limit how many cabinet and appliance lines you need to carry.
 What are the 3 or 4 finishes that make up most of your business?
 What counter-top material do you always specify?
 If you go back over your projects for the last year or two, you will see a pattern of design elements, appliances and finishes emerge.
 Those are the winners.

 So take control, lead your client, and don’t drown them in details.
 Simplify their lives and you will see your jobs close faster and that your clients will be happier.
 I think that DEVO, that iconic 80’s band, said it best…”What we want is freedom from choice”.

 I published this article written by Kevin Henry in 2012, and it still stands today.
-Designer, writer and speaker, Kevin Henry is a recognized “thought-leader” to the kitchen industry for over 30 years and is sought out for his views and observations regarding market trends and industry direction.
+Designer, writer and speaker, Kevin Henry was a recognized “thought-leader” to the kitchen industry for over 30 years sought out for his views and observations regarding market trends and industry direction.
 Kevin passed in 2020, but his thoughts and ideas will go on.
 He was a friend and mentor to many.